Myndex/SAPC-APCA/README.md

 ## APCA Documentation and Quick Start
 See the [JS Documentation \(the ReadMe.md in the JS folder\)](JS/ReadMe.md) for information on using the API, which file is best suited for your needs, and a QuickStart tutorial.

-See [WHY APCA](WhyAPCA.md) for a brief explaination of the important differences vs the old 1.4.3 guidelines.
+See [WHY APCA](WhyAPCA.md) for a brief explaination of the important differences for WCAG 3 vs the old WCAG 2.x/1.4.3 guidelines.

 ## SAPC/APCA CURRENT VERSION: 0.98G Constants: 4g

-### FEBRARY 25, 2021
+### October 1, 2021
+The base APCA with the 0.98G-4g constants is in the JS folder.

+JS File: APCA_0_98G_4g_minimal.js

-A set of the G series evaluation constants are up for live review at the [SAPC dev site](https://www.myndex.com/SAPC/) this site also has a "research mode" with interactive experiments you can try out.
+And the [SAPC dev site](https://www.myndex.com/SAPC/) has a live demo with a "research mode" and interactive experiments you can try out.

-### January 28, 2021  02:13 GMT

-JS File: APCAonly.98e_d12e.js

 ### NEW CONSTANTS and NEW MATH:
-As of today,  (January 25, 2021) we have a new set of constants for the exponents, a key critical aspect of APCA, plus a new scaling method, and other revised code as the result of some recent breakthrough experiments.
-These substantially improve tracking of contrast perception, and better predicts for low contrasts and dark color pairs.

-Only the pseudocode and LaTeX math below are updated — I'll get ready to go JS files here soon... let me clean up the leftover development gack and get the files in order, but if you want instant gratification.....

-### It's Alive!
+(October 1, 2021) the 0.98G-4g math and constants have been in use now for months, and by all accounts are working well as expected.
+The revised code is available in the JS folder.
+The present version improves tracking of contrast perception.
+(Doubling or halving the L<sup>c</sup> value results in a perceived doubling or halving of contrast.)
+Also, smoother results for low contrasts and dark color pairs.

-The "new improved" SAPC and APCA are now live to play with.
-There have been some substantial changes and I'm excited to share:
+SAPC and APCA are live to play with.

 ### What and Where
 **The basic simple version[ is the APCA page,](https://www.myndex.com/APCA/)** it includes the new scaling and the dynamic font matrix.
 The is the official WCAG3/Silver support version.